• Skip to primary navigation

 To build a Simple LED Flashing Circuit with Arduino Uno follow the below mentioned steps connections steps:

-• Connect LED cathode short leg to the ground (GND) pin on the Arduino.
+• Connect LED short leg cathode to Arduino GND.

-• Connect LED Anode long leg to one end of the resistor.
+• Connect long leg anode of LED to one side of 220Ω resistor.

 Note:

-• The Arduino has many digital output pins that you can utilize as needed.
+• Arduino has many digital pins and we can use others too if needed.

 Conclusion: